StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 Believing in Jesus means believing what He says about Himself *and* believing what he says about you.

-## John 14:1-2 Do not let your hearts be troubled
+## John 14:1-3 Do not let your hearts be troubled

->   John 14:1-2 Jesus said, “Do not let your hearts be troubled.
+>   John 14:1-3 Jesus said, “Do not let your hearts be troubled.
 You believe in God; believe also in me.
-My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?"
+My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?
+And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, *there* you may be also."

 What good news is in this story?